JoeSiu/discord-chatbot/README.md

 #### Hugging Face

-For using the Hugging Face bot, follow the steps below:
+To use the Hugging Face bot, follow the steps below:

 1. Obtain your Hugging Face API token from [https://huggingface.co/settings/tokens](https://huggingface.co/settings/tokens).
-2. Set the `HUGGING_FACE_MODEL` field to the desired model.(Find the model from [https://huggingface.co/models?pipeline_tag=conversational](https://huggingface.co/models?pipeline_tag=conversational), then copy the model name, e.g., `facebook/blenderbot-3B`).
+2. Set the `HUGGING_FACE_MODEL` field to the desired model.
+(Find the model from [https://huggingface.co/models?pipeline_tag=conversational](https://huggingface.co/models?pipeline_tag=conversational), then copy the model name, e.g., `facebook/blenderbot-3B`).

 ### Run the program

 #### CLI

-1. Make sure you have Python installed.
+1. Make sure you have Python3 installed.

-2. Run `pip install -r requirements.txt` to install the required dependencies., using python virtual environment is recommended.
+2. Run `pip install -r requirements.txt` to install the required dependencies, using python virtual environment is recommended.
 3. Run `python main.py` to start the bot.

 ##### Available command arguments